unjica/unjica/documentation/architecture.md

 4. **Analysis**: The `ArtContentGeneratorAgent` analyzes the news to identify trends
 5. **Generation**: Digest articles are generated using the analyzed data
 6. **Storage**: Generated articles are stored in the database (SQLite/PostgreSQL)
-7. **Scheduling**: The external scheduler triggers the generation process hourly
+7. **Scheduling**: The external scheduler triggers the generation process daily

 ## Application Flow